ingo/ingo.github.io/_recipes/broiled_feta_dip.md

 title: Broiled Feta Dip
 ---

 Creamy feta is blended with Greek yogurt, garlic, lemon and herbs, then broiled just until hot and bubbly.
-The combination of feta cheese with yogurt, lemon and herbs creates a rich, flavorful dip.
-The broiler gives it a nice browned top and serves to melt all the ingredients together.
 This easy appetizer can be served with pita chips or crusty bread for dipping.

 ### Ingredients